Surrounded (2023 film): Production

 It was announced in October 2020 that Letitia Wright, Jamie Bell and Michael K. Williams were set to star in the film, to be directed by Anthony Mandler.
 Principal photography began in November 2020, in New Mexico.
 In December 2020, Jeffrey Donovan and Brett Gelman joined the cast.
+On December 5, 2022, Metro-Goldwyn-Mayer Pictures acquired the film's world sales rights, and it was reported that post-production on the film took two years, in part due to the death of Williams.

+Release

+Surrounded premiered as the closing night film of the Sun Valley Film Festival in Sun Valley, Idaho, on April 2, 2023.
+It was released digitally on June 20, 2023.